 A confirmation email is sent immediately If you included an email address in your account.
 If you do not have or did not submit an email address, a confirmation will not be sent; assume you are in class.
 You may call or email the office with questions, as well.

 The Central Education Center rents space to the PICA Head Start program.
 However, their registration and administration is still done through the PICA Head Start program.
 For more information, visit picaheadstart.org or call 612-871-7422.

-Students should meet at the designated classroom area immediately after school.
-Please send a reminder note to your child’s teacher indicated which days your child will be attending after school classes.
+Send a reminder note to your child’s teacher indicated which days your child will be attending after school classes.
 Teachers will dismiss students to report directly to the designated after school classroom.
 Community Education staff or instructors take attendance as students arrive.
 Students should be picked up at the classroom immediately after the class ends.
-If the class is at a different school location, parents/guardians are responsible for making appropriate accommodations.
+If the class is at a different school location, parents/guardians are responsible for making arrangements.

-Decisions for cancellations due to weather generally follow Richfield Public Schools guidelines and will be posted on www.richfieldschools.org or on facebook @RPSCommunityEd and @RPS280.
+Decisions for cancellations due to weather generally follow Richfield Public Schools decisions and will be posted on www.richfieldschools.org or on facebook @RPSCommunityEd and @RPS280.

 Most athletic programs are offered through community organizations or the City of Richfield.
 They can be contacted at 612-861-9395 or at this website.
 Though our office of Community Education often partners with the Richfield Recreation Services, we are not the same entity.

-Each class has a minimum number of enrollments required in order to offer the class.
-Cancellation decisions are made approximately 1 week prior to the class start date.
+Each class has a minimum number of enrollments required in order to cover the costs of offering the class.
+Decisions are made approximately one week prior to the class start date.
 You will be contacted and complete refunds will be given when there is insufficient registration to hold the class.
 We encourage early registration to avoid class cancellation.